Homemade Cranberry sauce is a delicious fruity condiment, a perfect addition to the Christmas meal or Thanksgiving dinner.

 You can add more sugar before adding cranberries or if you want to add extra sweetness after cooking then it is better to use a liquid sweetener such as honey or agave so as not to ruin the texture.

 Cranberry and Port Sauce

 Another popular addition to cranberry sauce is a splash of port!
 Adding port brings great warmth to the condiment.

-Makes it even more special for serving with your Christmas dinner or bottled up for a homemade gift.
+It makes it even more special for serving with your Christmas dinner or bottled up for a homemade gift.

 How long to cook cranberries?

-Once the cranberries have been added to the saucepan bring to a boil, then turn the heat to medium setting.
+Once the cranberries have been added to the saucepan, bring to a boil, then turn the heat to medium setting.

-Cranberries will take between 10-15 minutes to cook you will know when they are ready as the skins will be bursting and you may see some tiny seeds too!
+Cranberries will take between 10-15 minutes to cook.
+You will know when they are ready as the skins will be bursting and you may see some tiny seeds too!